Who are we?

 Future First is the UK charity working with state schools and colleges to build sustainable alumni communities.
 We are a registered charity in England, number 1135638.

 Future First Alumni Limited (“Future First”) will be what’s known as the ‘controller’ of the personal data you provide to us.
-Future First is registered with the Information Commissioner’s Office (“ICO”) as a data controller under the Data Protection Act 1998 and EU General Data Protection Regulation, with Registration Number Z3104680.
+Future First is registered with the Information Commissioner’s Office (“ICO”) as a data controller under the Data Protection Act 2018 and UKGDPR, with Registration Number Z3104680.

 What is data?